An engaged couple shopping for rings.

 These cartels also control the mining, processing and marketing of rough stones.
-After rough diamonds had been mined, they are compiled into parcels that are presented to select companies – the sight holders – at events called sights.
+After the rough diamonds had been mined, they are compiled into parcels that are presented to select companies – the sight holders – at events called sights.

 Did you know that the position of a De Beers sight holder is very delicate and hard to acquire?
 Due to the nature of doing business with De Beers, they rarely decline any compilation of roughs offered to them.

-This decision is made by Belgian industry broker Martin Rapaport and his team, and the results reflect current market conditions and are published in the Rapaport Diamond Report.
+This decision is made by Belgian industry broker Martin Rapaport and his team, and the results reflect current market conditions and are published in their weekly Rapaport Diamond Report.

-Leaving the hands of the wholesalers, the prices of the individual stones are increased as the diamond passes through different hands in the distribution channels until they reach the shelves of your local jeweler.
+Leaving the hands of the wholesalers, the prices of the individual stones are increased as the diamond passes through different hands in the distribution channels until they reach the shelves of your jeweler.

 IDEX is a company who is a direct competitor to Rapaport.
-They also offer a B2B platform where people can buy and sell diamonds online.
+They also offer a B2B platform where businesses can buy and sell diamonds online.
 The distinction between IDEX and Rapaport is that IDEX discloses the methodology they use to determine prices to the public.